BREDA

 Economy

 The city center contains old buildings and portions of the singels (moats) and the harbour.
 Focal point is the Grote Markt, the main square with pubs and sidewalk cafes.
 Park Valkenberg is a major public park, halfway between the main railway station Breda and the Grote Markt.
-Major historic buildings include:
+Major historic buildings include:- The Grote Kerk (Large Church) or Onze Lieve Vrouwe Kerk (Church of Our Lady), a major example of the Brabant style of Gothic Architecture.

 Culture